eduardocasino/kim-1-programmable-memory-card/tools/README.md

                                     it is stored in the board and may change in future revisions.
                                     Each memory location is 16 bit wide.
 Bits 0 to 7 are the data bits.
 Bit 8 flags if the location is enabled and Bit 9 flags if the location is writable.
-    -o/--output FILE    FILE to save the data to.
+    -o | --output FILE  FILE to save the data to.
 Mandatory for binary formats (bin, prg, raw), it defaults to stdout for the rest
 ```